BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 !shop("GDC Arcade", [["Rookidee", "3000 Coins", true], ["Mienfoo", "4000 Coins", true], ["Durant", "7500 Coins", true], ["Axew", "9000 Coins", true]])

 Enter the Blakeory Museum in the top left side of the District, and pay admission.
-Someone to the right will give you a *Green Shard*.
+Someone to the right will give you a random shard: *Blue Shard*, *Red Shard*, or *Green Shard*.
 To the left is an in-game trade: your Masquerain for **Smeargle**!

 At the top, talk to the museum director to finally continue the *Wall of Shame* quest.
 Make the long journey back to Arturo in the southwestern house of the Judicial District.
 Back in the museum, head up to learn the painting has been stolen!
 Outside, you'll see the thief run off.
 Chase him to The Underground: he's in the shop building to the right of the diner.